Updated: January 2023

 Green Village Bamboo House

-Take your average hotel and then drench it in futuristic out-of-this-world design and technology rich features: you get the Kameha Grand.
-A part of the Autograph collection of hotels, the receptionless hotel receives guests with smiling agents posted at mobile stations and bluetooth enabled rooms, and a space suite, designed by a member of the Virgin Galactic Pioneer Astronaut team.
+Take your average hotel and then drench it in futuristic out-of-this-world design and technology-rich features: you get the Kameha Grand.
+A part of the Autograph collection of hotels, the reception less hotel receives guests with smiling agents posted at mobile stations and Bluetooth-enabled rooms and a space suite, designed by a member of the Virgin Galactic Pioneer Astronaut team.
 Say what?
 This space suite has a floating bed, a live link to NASA’s mission control, a space glove that you can also use as a valet tray, and all the latest outer space media you can sink your teeth into.
 Go to Zurich, it’s one step closer to outer space.

-Hotel Jakarta takes the title as the most sustainable hotel in the Netherlands!
+Hotel Jakarta takes the title of the most sustainable hotel in the Netherlands!
 This is one of the first energy-neutral properties and was built with material with a long life cycle.
-Not only is the design top notch, all of the elements used will be dismantled and reused at some point.
+Not only is the design top-notch, but all of the elements used will also be dismantled and reused at some point.
 Green initiatives include their own mini subtropical forest in the central atrium of the hotel that acts like a temperature regulator.
 The roof has PV panels on the exterior to collect solar energy that is converted into electricity that heats the water and bathroom showers.
 The hotel staff even wear sustainably made uniforms!

 Nordic Choice Hotels

 Nordic Choice takes innovative hotels to the next level.
-They’ve been named in Norway’s top 10 most innovative companies in 2017 and have been serving only organic food in all their hotels since 2008.
+They’ve been named among Norway’s top 10 most innovative companies in 2017 and have been serving only organic food in all their hotels since 2008.
 They take their sustainability food measures very seriously: even conducting research to find that smaller plates lead to less food waste.
-They then decreased their plates a few centimeters and were able to reduce food waste by 20%.
+They then decreased their plates by a few centimetres and were able to reduce food waste by 20%.
 They’ve even consulted with NASA to discuss space tourism and to explore ideas on how hospitality can become a big player in outer space.
 Talk about getting ahead!